Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: The NPA pair-potential approach compared to methods based on multi-center potentials

 A `built-in' feature of the pair part of the SW-potential is its deep negative energy near the Si$^{4+}$ bond length in the solid.
 Such a deep feature is not found in DFT-VASP or in the DFT-NPA potentials.
 Unlike in SW containing only classical ions, the NPA and VASP calculations treat silicon as a two-component system with an ion subsystem and an electron subsystem.
 The stability of the system arises from the ionic interactions as well as a volume energy associated with the electron fluid.
 Hence the DFT models have a comparatively shallow ion-ion potential, while the SW potential has to be deeper to include the energy of the electron subsystem as a ``bond energy'' component.
 Furthermore, while a very short-ranged pair-potential alone is insufficient to `stabilize' the one-component tetrahedral structure, a long-ranged pair-potential inclusive of the `electron gas' contribution to the total energy covers all the possible electron-ion structures that are quantum mechanically possible.
 As already noted in discussing the potentials and PDFs of Al, Ar, hydrogen, and in previous publications on C, Si~\cite{DWP-carb90}, Al~\cite{cdw-aers83}, the energy minima in the Friedel oscillations of the ion-ion pair potential, together with the volume dependent energy effects of the electron fluid, were seen to correlate closely with the positions of the higher-order neighbours beyond the nearest neighbour.

 A comparison of the Si-Si $g(r)$ obtained from various calculations is given in Fig.~\ref{grSi.fig}.
-The PDFs from NPA calculations, DFT-MD calculations using the SCAN XC-functional, as well as the PBE~\cite{PBE} XC-functional are shown, together with a typical classical MD simulation for the SW potential ~\cite{YuSW96}.
-The one-center electron density distribution used in the NPA is very simple and smooth compared to the $N$-center $n(r)$ used in the VASP calculation.
-Hence the local density approximation to exchange-correlation works efficiently and accurately.
-The NPA calculation with hyper-netted-chain (HNC) equation is computationally much faster and cheaper than the SW simulation, while also being a first-principles DFT calculation.
+The PDFs from NPA calculations, DFT-MD calculations using the SCAN XC-functional, as well as the PBE~\cite{PBE96} XC-functional are shown, together with a typical classical MD simulation for the SW potential ~\cite{YuSW96}.
+The SW potential is chosen here for comparison as it is superior to the Tersoff potential and other EMA potentials for modeling liquid-Si~\cite{Cook-Si93}.

+The differences between the one-center NPA with LDA, 216-atom DFT-MD with PBE, and with SCAN are similar in magnitude; comparison with experiment shows that none is superior to the other~\cite{cdwSi20}.
+The one-center electron density distribution used in the NPA is very simple and smooth compared to the 216-center $n(r)$ used in the VASP calculation.
+In fact, the LDA-XC is generally found to work efficiently and accurately for the NPA.
+Furthermore, the NPA calculation with the hyper-netted-chain (HNC) equation is computationally much faster and cheaper than the SW simulation, while also being a first-principles DFT calculation.